ajitkumarpal1/Policy-Management/README.md

 #what this code Doing

-manily this project calling php api store data to database, and get data from database to represent in the project.
+mainly this project calling php api store data to database, and get data from database to represent in the project.